Nordstrom/diskpart-cookbook/README.md

 - :create: Create new primary partition (default)
 - :format: Format partition
 - :assign: Assign a drive letter to partition
+- :extend: Extends the partition to all free space

 ### Attribute Parameters